 Introverts with anxiety should consider jobs that allow for growth in a less stressful environment and under less pressure.

-high paying jobs to consider if you’re an introvert with social anxiety: graphic design, freelance writing, blogging, programming, affiliate marketing.
+high paying jobs to consider if you’re an introvert with social anxiety: graphic design, freelance writing, blogging, programming, and affiliate marketing.

 Flexible careers for introverts

-Here are some of the most flexible careers out there: writer, photographer, graphic designer, social media manager, virtual assistant, blogger.
+Here are some of the most flexible careers out there: writer, photographer, graphic designer, social media manager, virtual assistant, and blogger.

 High paying jobs for introverts without a degree

-If you’re introverted without a degree, consider these options: writer, online marketer, blogger, SEO specialist, YouTuber, graphic designer.
+If you’re introverted without a degree, consider these options: writer, online marketer, blogger, SEO specialist, YouTuber, or graphic designer.